Word to Minute Converter: How to Time Your Speech

 1. Identify the “Must-Haves” vs. “Nice-to-Haves”

-- The Pillar: Your main argument or the one thing you want people to remember.
+• The Pillar: your main argument, or the one thing you want people to remember

 2. Use Active Voice

-- Passive: “It was decided by our team that the project should be launched in May.”
+• Passive: “It was decided by our team that the project should be launched in May.”
 (13 words)

 3. Kill Your Darlings (The Filler Words)

-What does this mean for you?
+What this means for you

 Technical vs. Emotional: Adjusting for the Subject